AdobeDocs/uxp-photoshop/src/pages/ps_reference/classes/pathitems.md

 *void*

-Clears all guides from this collection
+Removes all paths from this collection